course-details-portlet

 Course content

-This course aims to develop PhD students’ knowledge about research-based innovation.
+This course aims to develop PhD students’ knowledge about research based innovation.
 In addition to the academic cornerstones of innovation, this includes developing an understanding about the PhD’s role as an innovator, and the entrepreneurial behaviour and skills needed to implement the innovation in the society.

 Learning outcome

-One of the key goals of this course is to increase the understanding of innovation and entrepreneurship among doctoral students.
-The increased understanding from this course will enable PhD candidates to evaluate research in terms of its potential useful applications, the process involved in the realization of these applications, and their own role in the process.
+By taking this course, PhD candidates will be able to evaluate research in terms of its potential useful applications, i.e. it’s innovation potential, the process involved in the realization of these applications, and their own role in this process.

-The course introduces the concept of entrepreneurial behaviour in the context of PhD research.
-Through the work in the course, the students will have the opportunity to observe, engage in and reflect on entrepreneurial behaviour.
-The course emphasizes the interpretation of entrepreneurial behaviour as being oriented towards seeking/creating opportunities and taking action to handle risk and uncertainty and to acquire resources, and not just limited to setting up business activity.
-The participants will develop an action-orientation towards research, where the participants assess their own entrepreneurial behaviour and enhance their understanding of what it takes to commit oneself and take on a role as an innovator.
+The course introduces the concept of entrepreneurial behaviour in the context of research based innovation.
+Through the work in the course, the students will have the opportunity to observe, engage in, and reflect on entrepreneurial behaviour and its link to innovation.
+The course emphasizes the interpretation of entrepreneurial behaviour as being oriented towards seeking/creating opportunities and taking action: to handle risk and uncertainty and to acquire resources to facilitate the utilization of research irrespective of the context, be it academia, industry or through a start-up.

 On completion of the module, candidates will possess the following: